From LimeSurvey Manual

 - Total surveys completed: It shows the number of the surveys that have been completed by those users who have been allocated a token code.

-Above the Survey participant summary table, you may find the token management tools:
+Above the Survey participant summary table, you may find the survey participants table management tools:

 - Display participants: If clicked, a survey participants table with all the current participants will load up.
 From the browse screen you can edit or delete individual entries from the table as well as perform a number of other useful functions (see the Display participants wiki section below for more details);